 - Place similar aspects together: put your gym bag by the door so you don’t forget it, or set a reminder to review your goals when you’d already be looking at your phone.

 - Consider how you arrange your physical and digital space.
 Re-arrange the furniture, if necessary, and watch how your sense of flow changes.

 New to Map Your Potential?
 Welcome.
-Grab the free mapping workbook bundle to make progress on your personal quest, one step at a time.
+Grab your pass to the resource library for mapping out your potential Right Path, one step at a time.
 Build up your sense of fierce resilience, from 30-second mindful moments to managing imposter syndrome and dealing with overwhelm.
 You’ll also get monthly email updates and special list-only offers.
 Click here to sign up!